transport-data/portal/frontend/md/events/25-12-10_DecadeLaunch.md

 link: https://sdgs.un.org/sustainabletransportlaunch
 ---

-The TDCI has submitted a Voluntary Committment to support the implementation of the UN Decade of Sustainable Transport, as a means of collaboration, capacity strengthing and progress tracking through open and reliable data.
-The commitment will be presented as part of the Decade Launch in New York on 10th December 2025.
+The Transport Data Commons Initiative has submitted a Voluntary Commitment to support the implementation of the UN Decade of Sustainable Transport, contributing through collaboration, capacity strengthening, and progress tracking based on open and reliable data.
+This commitment will be presented during the official launch of the Decade in New York on 10 December 2025.

-Follow the live stream through the public [UNTV channel](https://webtv.un.org/en) (no registration required)!
+Follow the live stream through the public UNTV channel: [https://webtv.un.org/en](https://webtv.un.org/en) (no registration required)